OFFIS-mosaik/mosaik/docs/scheduler.rst

    :align: center
    :alt: Anatomy of a step

-   Schematic execution of a simulator *A*.
-For its first step *A-0*, *t*:sub:`now`, *t*:sub:`next` and the time interval, in which the data produced during that step is valid, are shown.
+   Schematic execution of a simulator *A*. *t*:sub:`now`, *t*:sub:`next` and the validity interval for its first step 0 are shown.
 The figure also shows that the step size of a simulator may vary during the simulation.

 Synchronization and data-flows